Schuylkill Saved

-PREMIERED Fall 2018
+PREMIERED Fall 2023

-The overall goals of the game are to encourage problem solving, investment in the situation, relationship building, listening, and compromise.
+The overall goals of the game are to encourage problem-solving, investment in the situation, relationship-building, listening, and compromise.
 Points are awarded for these behaviors in various ways throughout.

 The game’s action unfolds in five rounds, each with a slightly different underlying mechanic.
 Players will learn the value of listening to each other and find incentive to genuinely hear the concerns of others; see how collaboration and compromise are key to creating consensus across groups of differing needs; sacrifice in order to achieve larger aims; and use their imaginations and personal creativity to propose solutions for large-scale problems.